B.A. in American Studies, Swansea University

 Thomas’s research has been published in such peer-reviewed journals as Journalism Studies, Digital Journalism, the Journal of Media Ethics, Journalism Practice, and New Media and Society.
 His research has won top paper awards from the Association for Education in Journalism and Mass Communication (AEJMC), International Communication Association (ICA), and National Communication Association (NCA).
 Additionally, he won the 2020 AEJMC Senior Scholars Grant and 2009 AEJMC/Kappa Tau Alpha Carol Burnett Award for outstanding media ethics scholarship.

-Thomas serves on the editorial board of the Journal of Media Ethics and Digital Journalism.
+Thomas serves on the editorial boards of the Journal of Media Ethics and Digital Journalism.
 He served as an officer for AEJMC’s Media Ethics Division from 2011 to 2017, culminating in service as chair of the division.

 At the University of Missouri, Thomas teaches Principles of Journalism in Democracy at the undergraduate level and Media Ethics, Media Sociology, Philosophy of Journalism, and Qualitative Research Methods at the graduate level.
 He is currently chair of the School’s Policy Committee and a past chair of its Doctoral Admissions and Undergraduate Recruitment and Outreach committees.
 He is a frequent guest panelist on KBIA’s Views of the News, a weekly media criticism program.

 Thomas is a first-generation college student from Merthyr Tydfil, Wales.
 He holds Ph.D. and M.A. degrees in Communication from the Edward R. Murrow College of Communication at Washington State University and a B.A. degree in American Studies from Swansea University.

 For a complete list of scholarly research, please visit Thomas’s Google Scholar page.